Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: GPU-accelerated dApp Framework

+\textbf{dApp client.} The dApp client is a user-level component that allows a user to manage the overall dApp lifecycle at runtime by communicating with the E3 Manager.
+It provides commands to: (i) set up and release E3 Agent connections; (ii) create and delete subscriptions with configurable parameters such as target agent, telemetry IDs, periodicity, duration, and inference model; and (iii) query the current status of agents and active subscriptions.
+This enables external control of any dApp implementation without modifying its internal components.

-This dApp design enables flexibility, as shown in Section~\ref{sec:evaluation}, and simplifies the modular deployment of different inference pipelines, as demonstrated by the cuSense \gls{isac} use case in Section~\ref{sec:cusense}.
-The source code will be released as open source, with documentation, guides, and inline code comments, providing developers with reference points for developing and deploying their own dApp use cases.
+This dApp design enables flexibility, as shown in Section~\ref{sec:evaluation}, and simplifies the modular deployment of different processing and inference pipelines, as demonstrated by the cuSense \gls{isac} use case in Section~\ref{sec:cusense}.
+The source code is released as open source, with documentation, guides, and inline code comments, providing developers with reference points for developing and deploying their own dApp use cases.